jeraldconstantino/pili-balita/README.md

 - Display the accuracy output of the three different algorithms used in the App.

 ## How to install and use the App
-1. Make sure that you are connected with the Internet because the App accessed the AI model (deployed in [Heroku](https://www.heroku.com/) cloud platform) via API.
+1. Make sure that you have an adequate Internet connection since the App requires to send API request to accessed the machine learning model (deployed in [Heroku](https://www.heroku.com/) cloud platform).
 2. Download and install the available [APK](https://github.com/jeraldconstantino/pili-balita/blob/main/Pili-Balita.apk).
-3. Search for any Tagalog articles found in the social media and copy the content.
+3. Search for any Tagalog articles found in the social media and copy its content.
 4. Open the App and paste the content.
 5. Click the "TUKLASIN!" button.
 6. Wait for a second until the result is displayed.